ua-datalab/ua-datalab.github.io/docs/ai-lab.md

 Building on **AI iLab**'s mission to develop data science skills and incorporate AI systems for knowledge discovery, and its vision as an innovation hub for AI adoption, below is a roadmap with strategies for a 3-month timeline and priorities.

-**AI iLab** will collaborate with AIRI and CyVerse to address the three pillars of America's AI Action Plan: Accelerating AI Innovation, Building American AI Infrastructure, and Leading in International AI Diplomacy and Security.
+**AI iLab** will collaborate with AI Research Institute and CyVerse to address the three pillars of America's AI Action Plan: Accelerating AI Innovation, Building American AI Infrastructure, and Leading in International AI Diplomacy and Security.
 Strategies will use existing consultation, training, and partnerships to enhance research capabilities, promote ethical AI practices, and drive discovery across University research pillars (Energy, Defense, Health, Space Sciences, and Data/AI Systems).

 ## Research-Focused Roadmap and Strategies for **AI iLab**'s Transformation